thomasnorris/AutoGeeniMotionDetection/README.md

     - This can be done through the Google Home app or the Geeni app.
 ### Google Assistant Server
 - [REST-GoogleAssistant](https://github.com/thomasnorris/REST-GoogleAssistant) must be set up and operational.
 - Take note of:
     - The port that the server is listening on.
         - Make sure that the port is forwarded.
-        - The `auth.json` with the header key/value
+    - The public address of the server.
-            - Both of these will be needed to authenticate.
+    - The `config/auth.json` file.
 ## Installation
 - Everything in the __Prerequisites__ section must be done first!
 - After cloning:
+    - In the `config` folder
+        - Copy `assistant_config_template.json` and rename to `assistant_config.json`.
+        - Fill in the required information.
+            - The header key/value pair from `config/auth.json` __must__ be used.
+    - In the `root` directory
         - Run `npm install` to install packages.
+            - Also run `npm rebuild` if instructed to do so.
         - Run `node program.js` to start.
 - Optionally, add the following line to `/etc/rc.local` for auto startup:
     - `sudo node "/PATH/TO/REPO/program.js"`.